Mikejo5000/vsts-docs-pr/docs/organizations/accounts/create-organization-msa-or-work-student.md

 ---
 title: Create a VSTS organization with a Microsoft account or a work account
-description: Create your VSTS organization with a personal Microsoft account or a work/school account ms.prod: devops ms.technology: devops-accounts ms.assetid: e2eacd25-e6be-4294-b1da-5529195f30d0
+description: Create your VSTS organization with a personal Microsoft account or a work or school account ms.prod: devops ms.technology: devops-accounts ms.assetid: e2eacd25-e6be-4294-b1da-5529195f30d0